marvinraj/jokes-generator/README.md

 2. create all components first
 3.

+## What have i learnt?
+1. conditional rendering
+    - no special syntax, works the same way as regular js
+2. rendering lists
+    - inside a component, use map to transform an array of something into an array of li items
+    - and for each item in a list, it needs to have a key attribute
+    - useState

 ## My thought processes as I work on this project
 1. decide on the relevant components and structure it
+2. i think i need to get a really good grasp on "props", so i'll use this [link](https://legacy.reactjs.org/tutorial/tutorial.html)
+3. now, i gotta work on understanding responding to/handling events -- [this link helped](https://react.dev/learn)
+4.